 All interested and affected parties are strongly encouraged to participate directly in operational community processes.
 At the same time, operational communities are asked to adhere to open and inclusive processes when developing their proposals, so that all community members may fully participate in and observe those processes.
 Moreover, operational communities are also asked to actively seek out and encourage wider participation by any other parties with interest in their response.

-About coordination with ICANN accountability process
+Interaction with ICANN accountability process

 What is the relationship between the work of the ICG and the process concerning ICANN accountability?

 The ICG charter says that accountability is "central" to our process.
 The ICG has asked the operational communities to consider oversight and accountability in their proposals.
 After receiving consensus proposals from the operational communities regarding IANA, the ICG will conduct an analysis and assessment of their implications for ICANN accountability.
-At that point it will liaise with the ICANN accountability process and advise it on how the results of our process affects their requirements.
+At that point it will liaise with track one of the ICANN accountability process on accountability elements that relate to the IANA stewardship transition process and advise it on how the results of stewardship transition process affects their requirements.

 About ICG outreach activities